anacode/anacode-toolkit/docs/source/intro.rst

 :func:`sentiments <anacode.agg.aggregation.DatasetLoader.sentiments>` and
 :func:`absa <anacode.agg.aggregation.DatasetLoader.absa>`).

-Here is an exhaustive list of aggregations (list also include some non-aggregation methods) with usage examples that can be performed for each API call dataset.
+Here is a list of aggregations and some other convenience methods with descriptions and usage examples that can be performed for each api call dataset.

 ConceptsDataset